-"Carter Efe used streaming farm on Machala": Music Journalist calls out comedian
+"Carter Efe used streaming farm on Machala": Music journalist calls out comedian

 The controversial internet personality took to Twitter to boldly demand a verse from the country’s notable Afrobeats star.

-Carter Efe, in his statement on Twitter, tagged his senior colleague’s official Twitter handle to beg him for a verse, which left netizens with a lot to say.
+In his statement on Twitter, Carter Efe tagged his senior colleague’s official Twitter handle to beg him for a verse, which left netizens with a lot to say.

 Carter Efe Begs Don Jazzy to do a remix on Rema’s latest banger

-Nigerian online comedian-turned-singer Carter Efe took his fans and followers by surprise with his recent demand from Don Jazzy.
+The online comedian-turned-singer took his fans and followers by surprise with his recent demand from Don Jazzy.

-The musician was seen grooving to Rema’s latest hit track when he couldn’t resist the urge to send a plea to Don Jazzy.
+The musician was seen grooving to Rema’s latest hit track and he couldn’t resist the urge to send a plea to Don Jazzy.

 Carter Efe went on to appeal to Don Jazzy to let him do a feature on Rema’s viral Holiday jam.